 The Bible’s divine inspiration is supported by more evidence than its accuracy or historicity (found in archaeological finds).
 The things you’re likely to read in the Bible aren’t always true; they are what modern people believe when it comes to the truth of the Bible.

-Showing An Example From The Scriptures To Strengthen Faith
+Example From The Scriptures

 If the Bible is not God’s Word, referring to the remaining options would appear challenging because it outshines every rival source as God’s revelation and point.
 We are left with no original documents to know what might be God’s word and teaching if the Bible is not that.
 However, the testimony of the Holy Spirit attests to the reliability of Scripture.

-The Divine Qualities Of The Books Of The Bible
+Divine Qualities Of The Books Of The Bible

 The explicit declarations of the biblical authors, who consistently claim that their message is from God, demonstrate this work’s divine authorship.
 This understanding is supported by Hebrews 1:1, which states, “He spoke to our forebears through the prophets.”

-God Breathed The Scriptures Written By Humans
+God Breathed The Scriptures

 The Bible was also written using human will and tools, which gave it a wide range of genres and styles and fully connected Scripture to the human experience.
-The Bible claims that it was created under God’s complete control to fulfill God’s intention of making Himself known to men and women through Scripture.
+The Bible claims that it was created under God’s complete control to fulfill God’s intention of making himself known to men and women through Scripture.

-The Bible Is The Word That Makes Sense
+It Is The Word That Makes Sense

 The inspiration of the Holy Spirit, who oversaw the process by which the Bible was written, enabled humans to communicate God’s word, just as God sovereignly formed and fashioned the human instruments for this purpose.

-The Bible’s authority is unmatched by any other literature ever produced.
+The Bible’s authority is unmatched by any other piece of literature ever produced.
 This power can be witnessed in how it has supernaturally changed many lives.
 The guiding principle is that Scripture is God’s word.
 Thus, it must be treated with respect and obeyed, even though we acknowledge and benefit from its human nature.

-The Historical Origins Of The Books Of The Bible
+Historical Origins Of The Bible’s Books

 Teachings Of The Church

-In a letter written by Athanasius, the bishop of Alexandria, in AD, we discover the first list of New Testament books that corresponds to our current New Testament.
+In a letter written by Athanasius, the bishop of Alexandria, in AD, we discover the first list of New Testament books corresponding to our current New Testament.
 These writings were also recognized as Scripture by three councils.
 From this period until now, there has been a consensus regarding the writings of the New Testament.

-The Truth Behind God’s Command In The Old Testament
+God’s Command In The Old Testament

-The Truth Behind New Testament Canon
+The New Testament Canon

 The early church’s beginnings and the gospel’s dissemination to many lands are chronicled in the Book of Acts.
 The remaining writings in this other book were written to instruct, encourage, and rectify false ideas and actions.
 It ends by outlining events and words that will take place after Jesus’ return.